 Are you a restaurateur interested in keeping up with the latest industry trends, attracting loyal customers, and saving the planet?
 If so, you’ll be happy to learn that widespread interest in sustainability appears to be here to stay.
-A recent survey shows that 6 in 10 diners now factor in eco-friendly practices when deciding where to eat — and they are willing to pay more for restaurants making the effort.

-1. Begin with some basic research
+1. Begin with some basic research on restaurant sustainability practices

 We’re so glad you're open to change.
 While it may take time to become fully educated on sustainable practices and a little longer to discover how the various methods might work effectively for your business, keep in mind that you don’t need to change everything at once.
 Start with a single action and think of sustainability as a journey, not an end destination.

 Once sustainability becomes a key focus for your restaurant, make sure to share relevant information with customer-facing employees, who can then let your customers know about your eco-improvements.
 Beyond spreading the word verbally, don’t forget to add written information about any sustainable practices to your website, menus, and other advertising outlets to communicate your ongoing commitment to the environment.

 3. Think seasonal

 One of the first, and possibly most impactful, elements towards sustainability is to offer seasonal menus.
 These should emphasize fresh, locally sourced items and change frequently based on ingredient availability.
 Opt for organic, pesticide-free options whenever possible — you may be surprised to see that customers are often willing to cover any resulting increase in cost.